 It may take a while, but through your calm and clear role-modeling, your child will learn that angry outbursts won’t work with you any longer.

-The truth is, change is hard, and it’s going to take time.
-Just be consistent, hold your child accountable, and coach them on how to behave.
-Your family’s holidays and all year-round will be better as a result of your efforts.
+The truth is, change is hard, and it will take time.
+Therefore, be consistent, hold your child accountable, and coach them on how to behave.
+Your family’s holidays and all year round will be better as a result of your efforts.

 And your child will be happier and better prepared for life.